 Online LearningAdditional course-related material is available through MyUni.
 We use it often.
 Students should regularly check the MyUni website for important course-related announcements.
 Teaching materials, field trip info, reminders and course documentation will also be posted on this site.

 Learning & Teaching Activities

 - 3 x 2-hour COMPULSORY workshop sessions (which include both lecture and practical work) per week for 6 weeks starting in week 1

 - A seven-day field trip in the mid-semester break.
-The field trip may be over Easter and is compulsory.
+This fieldtrip is compulsory.
+Due to other courses at the University running fieldtrips in the mid-semester break, this field trip may be over Easter.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., workshops), as well as non-contact time (e.g., completion of tasks, reading and revision).

 For this course there are 6 hours of contact time in class, therefore, you are expected to spend an additional 6 hours on non-contact time finishing workshops, revising and completing readings.

 Learning Activities Summary